Uncertainty in AI-driven Monte Carlo simulations: Metropolis Algorithm

 with $\beta$ denoting the inverse temperature and $g$ the coupling strength.
+Here, $\Lambda$ denotes the two-dimensional lattice consisting of $L \times L$ sites and $e_{\kappa}$ represents a unit vector in the $\kappa$-th dimension.
+We impose periodic boundary conditions on the lattice.
 This model exhibits a phase transition between a paramagnetic and a ferromagnetic phase at a critical point $\beta_c(g)$.
+We use the $\phi^4$ model to demonstrate our method because of its computational efficiency that allows to isolate and showcase the core functionality of the PEM, even though the method's full potential should be realized in more complex, computationally expensive applications like Density Functional Theory (DFT) calculations for AI-driven molecular dynamics \cite{focassio_performance_2024}.

-The Metropolis-Hastings (MH) algorithm constructs a Markov chain by proposing updates to the field and accepting or rejecting them based on the associated change in the action.
+The Metropolis algorithm constructs a Markov chain by proposing updates to the field and accepting or rejecting them based on the associated change in the action.
+In the following, we consider a random walk update with Gaussian proposal.
 The standard steps are as follows: